sib-swiss/consensusOPLS/README.md

 (`demo_data` proposed by Julien Boccard in its Matlab version) and verified.
 Finally, all the branches will be merged to finalize the method.

 A second folder has also been created.
 It is named `ConsensusOPLS`.
 It contains the publishable version of the R code, with the structure of a CRAN R package.
 In this folder, the previous codes are grouped by functionality.
 They have also been optimized.
+Gradually, only this folder is used for further package development.

 # KOPLS R package